 FACILITIES ARE BASIC, although we do have a sink area for washing up with cold running water – safe for drinking.
-We also have private washing cubicles – with no running water, but a bucket you can fill up and a scoop so you can pour water over yourself.
-And, of course a couple of compost toilets.
+And, of course, a couple of compost toilets.

 IMPORTANT INFORMATION: you can’t drive right up to your campsite – we have a wheelbarrow you can borrow to move your belongings.

 The sites range from deep in trees (pitches 4, 5 and 6 – which is open at the front) to gently wooded (pitches 1, 2, 3, 7, 8, 9, 10 and 11) to more open (pitches 13 to 16).
 The mix of rough ground, coarse shrubs and young trees on our site attracts a range of wildlife.
 We see a barn owl hunting, kestrels, buzzards, a sparrowhawk, toads, frogs, newts, grass snakes, lots of song birds, stoats and many many more creatures.
 We hope you enjoy our beautiful site.

 Please use the booking system above.
 You can email us with any questions at email@example.com.

 The best pitches for hammocks are 4, 6 and 8

 We have a public footpath running through our site which gives easy pedestrian access to the town of Frome as well as lovely walks to some of the surrounding villages.